Half-precision floating-point format: Hardware support

 Several versions of the ARM architecture have support for half precision.

-Support for half precision in the x86 instruction set is specified in the AVX-512_FP16 instruction set extension to be implemented in the future Intel Sapphire Rapids processor.
+Support for conversions with half-precision floats in the x86 instruction set is specified in the F16C instruction set extension, first introduced in 2009 by AMD and fairly broadly adopted by AMD and Intel CPUs by 2012.
+This was further extended up the AVX-512_FP16 instruction set extension implemented in the Intel Sapphire Rapids processor.